milosz08/milosz08/src/main/resources/markdown/en/content/about.md

 Currently, I’m focusing on:

-* Researching wavelet transformation applications for edge detection in practical MRI image analysis under varying noise levels and artifacts (the results will be included in my master’s thesis).
+* researching wavelet transformation applications for edge detection in practical MRI image analysis under varying noise levels and artifacts (the results will be included in my master’s thesis),
-* Developing [JWizard](https://github.com/jwizard-bot) – a highly distributed, modular, scalable, and fault-tolerant open-source platform (primarily written in Kotlin, Python and TypeScript) for audio content playback on Discord voice channels ([more about project](/project/jwizard)).
+* developing [JWizard](https://github.com/jwizard-bot) – a highly distributed, modular, scalable, and fault-tolerant open-source platform (primarily written in Kotlin, Python and TypeScript) for audio content playback on Discord voice channels ([more about project](/project/jwizard)).